DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 * Business analysts as facilitators to help communication
     * e.g. if you have odd whiz‐kid developers and are nervous about putting them in front of domain experts...

-* What you don’t want to do is remove the direct communication between the development team and the people who understand business requirments and processes
+* What you don’t want to do is remove the direct communication between the development team and the people who understand business requirements and processes

 > *Who can act as a Business Analyst?*